Frequently Asked Questions

 Getting around is also hassle-free.
 Domestic, carbon neutral airlines like Sansa connect all the regions of Costa Rica.
 The longest internal flight route is under 1 hour.
 Roads and highways are well-maintained too, and driving between destinations is unlikely to ever take more than 4 hours.

 Importantly, Costa Rica is also considered a safe travel destination.
 We don’t even have a national army!

 No immunizations, shots, inoculations or vaccinations are required to enter Costa Rica.
 However, it would be wise to check with your personal physician for individual recommendations.

-In the case of an emergency, a medical clinic is located near Kurà.
-Additionally, there is a hospital in Quepos (1 hour drive).
+In the case of an emergency, a medical clinic is located near Pasha, in the town of Santa Teresa.

 Medical care in Costa Rica is of very high quality and considered to be the best in Central America.
 San Jose especially has excellent hospitals, medical facilities and doctors, many of whom have qualified in the US or in Europe.